interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 * You probably won't need to edit `utils.py` unless you want to add extra utilities.

-### Setting up the Environment
+#### Setting up the Environment
 ![Click on the "Console" button](https://github.com/interactive-fiction-class/interactive-fiction-class.github.io/blob/23bb567280aba13ab9c3e09db35f87c0a887cace/assets/img/developer.png)
 Sign in to the [Alexa Developer Console](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/start?sc_category=paid&sc_channel=SEM&sc_campaign=SEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex&sc_publisher=GO&sc_content=content&sc_detail=571868003723&sc_funnel=convert&sc_country=US&sc_keyword=alexa%20developer%20console&sc_place=&sc_trackingcode=e&sc_segment=&sc_medium=paid%7CSEM%7CSEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex%7CGO%7Ccontent%7C571868003723%7Cconvert%7CUS%7Calexa%20developer%20console%7C%7Ce%7C&gclid=CjwKCAjwoduRBhA4EiwACL5RP8suprxHnexM4TslG_jvjmEYp2-lbEjkdUA-sCXTwZ2URKafzWGjshoCYREQAvD_BwE) (see image above).

 Then click on "Create Skill".
 Select the *Custom Model* and *Alexa Hosted (Python)* options.
 In the next page select the *Start from Scratch* option.
 Once you create your skill, click on it and go on the `Code` tab.
 There you can copy and paste the template files we gave you in `lambda.zip`, or even better, you can use Python's `import` functionality.

+#### What to Do
-You should define a set of [Amazon Intents](https://developer.amazon.com/en-US/docs/alexa/interaction-model-design/design-the-custom-intents-for-your-skill.html) and implement [Request Handlers](https://developer.amazon.com/en-US/docs/alexa/alexa-skills-kit-sdk-for-java/handle-requests.html) to parse them.
-You may also find it useful to look into the [ASK Skills Documentation](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/api/core.html).
+You will be defining a set of [Amazon Intents](https://developer.amazon.com/en-US/docs/alexa/interaction-model-design/design-the-custom-intents-for-your-skill.html) and implementing [Request Handlers](https://developer.amazon.com/en-US/docs/alexa/alexa-skills-kit-sdk-for-java/handle-requests.html) to parse them.
+You may find it useful to look into the [ASK Skills Documentation](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/api/core.html).

+In `lambda_function.py`, each Request Handler has its own class, and within that class there is a `can_handle()` function and a `handle()` function. `can_handle()` is where you specify the Intent (aka the keywords) to trigger this. `handle()` is what will happen when it's triggered.

+Add a new Handler class for each command and then add it to the SkillBuilder() at the end of the file with the command  `sb.add_request_handler(yourHandlerClass())`.
 *Note:* We have implemented the "direction" Request Handler for you (lines 30-70 of `lambda_function.py`).
-You will still have to implement the Intents in the Interaction Model, but you can use the "direction" Request Handler as a guide for creating other Request Handlers.
+You will still have to implement the Intents in the Interaction Model.
+You can use the "direction" Request Handler as a guide for creating other Request Handlers.

-In `lambda_function.py`, each Request Handler has its own class, and within that class there is a `can_handle` function and a `handle` function. `can_handle` is where you specify the Intent (aka the keywords to trigger this). `handle` is what will happen when it's triggered.

-Add a new Handler class for each command and then add it to the SkillBuilder() at the end of the file (`sb.add_request_handler(yourHandler)`).
 Once you have your Handlers all setup, you need to add them to the Interaction Model as Intents.
-You can find the Intents by going to the "Build" tab, selecting "Interaction Model" and then "Intents".
+You can find the Intents in the Developer Console by going to the "Build" tab, selecting "Interaction Model" and then "Intents".
 The Intents page should look something like this:
 ![Interaction Model](https://github.com/interactive-fiction-class/interactive-fiction-class.github.io/blob/0e00bbae7fa084da05ddbed6470ab9908d168608/assets/img/intents.png)

-#### Some useful commands
+#### Some Useful Commands
 * `ask_utils.is_request_type(type)(handler_input)`: checks if the Request type is equal to the input type.
 * `ask_utils.is_intent_name(name)(handler_input)`: checks if the Request Intent name is equal to the input name.
 * `ask_utils.request_util.get_slot(handler_input, slot_name)`: returns an object of the Slot with name slot_name.
 You can use obj.value to get the string name of the Slot.

 ### Debugging:
 * You can test your Skill in the *Test* tab of the console.
-The logs from there will be on CloudWatch.
+The logs from there will be on [CloudWatch](https://aws.amazon.com/cloudwatch/).
     * **Important:** To start the Skill, you will first need to say/type: `open action castle`
 * You can use [CloudWatch](https://aws.amazon.com/cloudwatch/) to debug your code.
 When you are in the Code tab in the Alexa developer console, you can click on CloudWatch logs to be directed on your skill’s log output.

 ### Invite Beta Testers

 In order to submit your code, you should invite the TAs as beta testers.
 [Here are the instructions](https://developer.amazon.com/en-US/docs/alexa/custom-skills/skills-beta-testing-for-alexa-skills.html) on how to do this.
-Our emails are:`artemisp@seas.upenn.edu`, `ldugan@seas.upenn.edu`.
+Our emails are:`artemisp@seas.upenn.edu` & `ldugan@seas.upenn.edu`.
 When you release a Skill for beta testing you need to complete the _Privacy and Compliance Component_.
 You can safely answer *no* to all those questions.

-## What to submit
+## What to Submit

 You should invite the TAs to be beta testers for your Skill, as instructed in the relevant section above.
 You should also submit: